Beware of unmarked spoilers!

-- Slaying Mantis: Giant in size and able to kill most units in a single hit.
+- Slaying Mantis: Leapers are giant in size and able to kill most units in a single hit.
 As an added bonus, somebody gave them the ability to shoot webs.
 Have fun.

 - Spider Swarm: Spiders as a unit do nothing but launch eggs, which web all adjacent targets before hatching into independent spiderlings after one round.
 Add to that the Spider Leader launching two (sometimes three) eggs per round and starting with two eggs already on the map and you have a recipe for this trope.

-- Status Buff: The various Psions can only move around the map and cannot take any actions, but provide various passive bonuses to other Vek: Soldier Psions (provides 1 bonus HP), Blood Psions (all other Vek regenerate 1 HP per round), Shell Psions (grants the Armored trait), and Blast Psions (Vek explode violently upon death).
-The Psion Abomination provides all of the other Psion's bonuses, with the merciful exception of the Shell Psion's.
+- Status Buff: The various Psions can only move around the map and cannot take any actions, but other than the Tyrant Psion they provide various passive bonuses to other Vek: Soldier Psions (provides 1 bonus HP), Blood Psions (all other Vek regenerate 1 HP per round), Shell Psions (grants the Armored trait), and Blast Psions (Vek explode violently upon death).
+The Psion Abomination provides all of the other Psion's bonuses, with the merciful exception of the Shell and Tyrant Psion's.

-- Super Drowning Skills: All but the largest non-flying Vek will drown in water.
+- Super Drowning Skills: All Vek that aren't either flying or have the "massive" trait (exclusive to leaders) will drown in water.